 PhD students associated with this cluster: Georgina Smith, Surbhi Jain; Rizalniyani Razak

-The researchers in the consumers, community and enterprise (CCE) cluster are broadly focused on understanding consumers in various contexts and cultures, investigating the impact of business strategy, social and commercial innovation on relevant communities and understanding enterprise growth and development.
-Our research spans three inter-linked areas, with a number of cluster members working in each:
+The researchers in the consumers and communications cluster are broadly focused on understanding consumers in various contexts and cultures, investigating the impact of business and governmental strategies mainly in the communications area.

-This area seeks to understand how consumer perceptions and judgments are formed and influence the decision-making process across diverse contexts.
+Our research seeks to understand how consumer perceptions and judgments are formed and influence the decision-making process across diverse contexts.
 Our research focus spans for-profit and non-profit contexts as well as having a special interest in examinations across cultures.
-The cluster’s research embraces both quantitative and qualitative methods and draws on an eclectic mix of theories including place attachment theory, stakeholder theory, corporate management theory and social identity theory.
+The cluster’s research embraces both quantitative and qualitative methods and draws on an eclectic mix of theories including place attachment theory, stakeholder theory, and social identity theory.
 Information about our recent consumer research event can be found here.

 - Place attachment related to smoking and places

 - The effectiveness of alcohol warning labels, for more info see: www.alcoholwarninglabels.info